What do the best gym and fitness websites look like?

 Or you might feature the vision/mission elements as part of a page with success stories from members.
 A “member stories” page is a great way to showcase longer social proof for people who want to see more than a short quote before making a decision.
 If you’ve placed an “I love it here!” quote on your front page, your stories page is where a current client can explain why in 500 words.

 Pricing pages?
 That’s an article unto itself.
 The short answer: Some established gyms use pricing pages to qualify clients and even drive sales, and other gyms do not need these pages at all.
 It depends on your business.
-For more on this topic, read [this article] https://twobrainbusiness.com/should-you-post-your-prices-on-your-website/ by Chris Cooper of Two-Brain Business.
+For more on this topic, read this article: Should you post your prices on your website by Chris Cooper of Two-Brain Business.
 Whatever you decide, remember that your goal is to have a client book an appointment to talk about a service package.
 You don’t want to confuse him or her with 50 different options.

 A cancellation page is also a good idea if you do it right.
 A solid cancellation page will actually prevent cancellations by reminding members of all the things they’ll miss out on.
 But if members do cancel, that page will require them to fill out a form that ensures they’re added to a re-engagement sequence.
 This lengthy campaign ensures the business stays in touch with old members, and its goal is to get them to come back.
 The campaign should start automatically as soon as a cancellation occurs.